 BART to Livermore Extension Project

 The San Francisco Bay Area Rapid Transit District (BART), as Lead Agency, is preparing a project-level Draft Environmental Impact Report (DEIR) for the BART to Livermore Extension Project (Proposed Project).
-The Proposed Project, which is being developed in partnership with the City of Livermore, consists of a 4.8-mile BART extension along I-580 to a station in the vicinity of the Isabel Avenue/I-580 Interchange incorporating an efficient bus-to-BART transfer; and also includes express bus services linking inter-regional rail service, Priority Development Areas (PDAs) in Livermore, and proposed offsite parking facilities.
+The Proposed Project, which is being developed in partnership with the City of Livermore, consists of a 4.8-mile BART extension along I-580 to a new station in the vicinity of the Isabel Avenue/I-580 interchange incorporating an efficient bus-to-BART transfer; and also includes express bus services linking inter-regional rail service, Priority Development Areas (PDAs) in Livermore, and possible offsite parking facilities.
 The DEIR will be prepared in accordance with the guidelines implementing the California Environmental Quality Act (CEQA).

 Proposed Project Description

-The Proposed Project is a 4.8-mile extension of the BART line from the existing Dublin/Pleasanton Station within the I-580 freeway median to a new station in the vicinity of the I-580/Isabel Avenue Interchange.
-The project will incorporate an efficient bus-to-BART transfer and a network of express bus services to link BART to inter-regional rail service at the Vasco Road ACE Station, Priority Development Areas in Livermore, and a proposed offsite parking facility in the I-580 corridor at the foot of the Altamont Pass.
-(See figure below.)
+The Proposed Project is a 4.8-mile extension of the BART line from the existing Dublin/Pleasanton Station within the I-580 freeway median to a new station in the vicinity of the I-580/Isabel Avenue interchange.
+The project will incorporate an efficient bus-to-BART transfer and a network of express bus services to link BART to inter-regional rail service at the Vasco Road ACE Station, Priority Development Areas in Livermore, and a possible offsite parking facility in the I-580 corridor at the foot of the Altamont Pass (see figure below).
 Limited parking also would be provided at the I-580/Isabel Avenue BART station.
-Express bus routes are tentative and a variety of routes may be evaluated during the EIR process.
+Express bus routes are tentative and a variety of routes will be evaluated during the EIR process.